corrado877/CognitiveBiasOntologies/README.md

 ![The cognitive bias codex, courtesy of John Manoogian III](https://upload.wikimedia.org/wikipedia/commons/6/65/Cognitive_bias_codex_en.svg "©John Manoogian III")

-Next, a dedicated ontology was developed for each bias following what is defined by "the extreme design approach"[^2].
+Next, a dedicated ontology was developed for each bias following what is defined by "the eXtreme Design approach"[^2].
+The Cognitive Bias Codex Wheel is composed of 20 clusters of bias and each of them describes a specific category in which the biases act.
+For the development of the project, our group focused on the analysis and modeling of two of these bias clusters described as follows: